L-Spiro/BeesNES/README.md

 <br>Shawn (L. Spiro) Wilcoxen

 ## Description
 A “sub–cycle-accurate” Nintendo Entertainment System emulator with the goal of being as authentic of an experience as possible.
 It should look, sound, and _feel_ like real hardware, with convincing visuals, clean and accurate audio, and real-time input response.
 No visual or audible delays.
-BeesNES also represents the under-served regions with support for a wide range of console variants, currently including NTSC, PAL, Dendy, PAL-M, and PAL-N.
+BeesNES also represents the under-served regions with support for a wide range of console variants, currently including NTSC, PAL, PAL “Dendy” Famiclone, PAL-M Brazilian Famiclone, and PAL-N Argentinian Famiclone.

 ## Visual Samples
 ![image](https://user-images.githubusercontent.com/7362666/215368977-2cec6ea5-c09e-4824-99e5-0afe3b76409f.png)